 By profiling the divestment movement and the activists that promote its vision of sustainability, we have the chance to plan for a future that is opposed to investment in fossil fuels and open to renewable energy sources for a cleaner global future.

-Here in Santa Barbara, divestment movement is closer to our community than one may think.
-Student activists at UCSB have been pushing for the UC system to divest from fossil fuels for years, protesting against an institution of higher education that uses student’s tuition to invest in fossil fuels.”
+Here in Santa Barbara, the divestment movement is closer to our community than one may think.
+Student activists at UCSB have been pushing for the UC system to divest from fossil fuels for years, protesting against an institution of higher education that uses student’s tuition to invest in fossil fuels.
 This movement to divest has recently become a major event across several UC campuses as students host sit ins and occupations of UC offices to demand divestment from fossil fuels.
 So far student movements from UC Santa Barbara, UC Santa Cruz, UC San Diego, and UC Davis have led to their respective chancellors supporting petitions to divest UC funds from fossil fuels.
 These developments have the chance to influence the UC board of regents, potentially leading to the divestment of the 2.8 billion dollars that the UC system currently invests in fossil fuels.

-The important aspect of UC divestment lies in the economic power that the UC system has.
+The important aspect of UC Divestment lies in the economic power that the UC system has.
 In supporting clean, sustainable energy, California’s higher education system has a chance to exemplify a higher education that protects our future and planet.
-While the UC system has taken steps towards implementing sustainable practices, a transition to clean energy in such a large institution has potential to set an example for universities across the country and promotes an environmentally conscious global community.
+While the UC system has taken steps towards implementing sustainable practices, a transition to clean energy in such a large institution has potential to set an example for universities across the country and promotes an environmentally and socially conscious global community.

 This activism is apparent outside of the UC system and has taken root in major cities across our nation.
 One of the most recent examples of major divestment is evident in Seattle’s recent divestment from Wells Fargo in protest of the bank’s investment in the Dakota Access Pipeline.
 This milestone has set an example of the power that divestment can have in creating a sustainable future.
 By setting an example of the power that community organization in regards to revoking support of unsustainable practices, our communities have the chance to take activism in regards to fossil fuel into our their own hands.